AI for Pharma

 The seats we are designing the invitation for.

-From pharma, the audience the consortium is built for is the function leadership of operating pharma companies in India: Chief Information Officers, Chief Digital Officers, Heads of R&D, Heads of Regulatory, Heads of Medical Affairs, Heads of Pharmacovigilance, Heads of Commercial, Heads of Manufacturing and Quality.
+From pharma, the audience the consortium is built for is the commercial leadership of operating pharma companies in India: Chief Commercial Officers, VPs of Sales and Marketing, National and Regional Sales Managers, Brand Managers, Heads of Sales Excellence and Commercial Operations, and Heads of Commercial Analytics, together with the Chief Information and Digital Officers and GMs of Data and Infrastructure who power the systems they run.
 The kind of company we are designing the invitation for is the top forty by domestic revenue and the next twenty by AI investment ambition.
 The room is who is in it; we invite by role and contribution, not by logo.

-From technology, the audience the consortium is built for is the senior leadership at the foundation-model companies, the enterprise cloud platforms, the data and observability vendors, and the pharma-focused AI startups already building for the industry.
+From technology, the audience the consortium is built for is the senior leadership at the foundation-model companies, the enterprise cloud platforms, the data and observability vendors, and the pharma-focused AI startups already building for commercial teams.
 Same rule: roles, not logos.
-A founding engineer with a real system shipping into Indian regulatory teams is more interesting in this room than a logo without a workflow.
+A founding engineer with a real system shipping into Indian field-force and brand teams is more interesting in this room than a logo without a workflow.

-A secondary, important audience: the working practitioner, the R&D scientist, the regulatory manager, the AI engineer at a CDMO.
+A secondary, important audience: the working practitioner, the regional sales manager, the brand executive, the commercial analyst, the Medical Representative.
 They are who the public site is also written for, even when they do not yet have the seniority to apply, because they read it and they decide whether to forward it to their leadership.

 What an edition looks like